sagefy/sagefy/gh-pages/f_planning/sequencer.md

 - _Definition_ - How likely is the learner to respond well to a typical card within the unit?
 - _When_ - Diagnostic assessment.
 When to change units.
 When unit is complete.
 When to review.
 Forming completion tree.
 - _Factors_ - Prior, response, learner-card ability, card difficulty, guess, slip.
+(Retention: should degrade learner-unit ability's confidence over time.)
 - _Formula_ - ???
 (Basically, BKT.)

 **Learner-Set Ability**